Money for You, Land for Hunters

 Yes.
 The Michigan Legislature has addressed the concern some landowners had over sharing access to their lands because of legal liability for hunting.
 Landowners are free from liability as stated in P.A.
 451 of 1994: "No cause of action shall arise for injuries to persons hunting on lands leased under HAP unless the injuries were caused by gross negligence or willful and wanton misconduct of owner, tenant, or lessee."

 What are the hunters' responsibilities?

 HAP provides an annual lease payment for acres enrolled in the program.
 Lease amounts are based upon a combination of habitat quality, type(s) of hunting allowed and total acres enrolled.
 HAP can pay up to $25 per acre for high-quality habitat enrolled into a Farm Bill program such as the Conservation Reserve Program (CRP) or for land devoted to a wildlife food plot.
-Maximum rates are paid for high-quality habitat and allowing either all hunting or youth and apprentice hunting.
-DNR staff can evaluate your land to determine the lease rate.
+Maximum rates are paid for high-quality habitat allowing all hunting.
+DNR staff or a designee can evaluate your land to determine the lease rate.
 Leases are negotiated for a two to three year period with payments made at the end of each hunting season.

 Who can enroll in HAP?

 Landowners in the Lower Peninsula and a section of the Eastern Upper Peninsula, owning 40 or more acres, are eligible to apply.
 Please see map below for eligible counties.
-HAP contracts can include forest, wetland, grassland and cropland.
-A minimum of 20 percent of the contracted acres must be in wildlife habitat (grassland, forest or wetland).
+HAP lease agreements can include forest, wetland, grassland and cropland.
+Minimum wildlife habitat requirements vary by region.